darkalchemy/Pu-239/README.md

 A simple bash script to install everything required to host Pu-239 is [here](https://github.com/darkalchemy/Pu-239-Installer) and can be used to jump start the installation process.
 A simple php script to upload to Pu-239 is [here](https://github.com/darkalchemy/Pu-239-Uploader).
 (Not tested recently)
 A quick site intro video is available [here](https://www.youtube.com/watch?v=LyWp1dBs4cw&feature=youtu.be).
 (Outdated)
-If you like this project, please consider supporting me on [Patreon](https://www.patreon.com/user?u=15795177).
 I run my forums on this code and they are available here: [Pu-239](https://Pu-239.pw:59595).
 There is a admin demo available at [Pu-239](https://Admin.Pu-239.pw:59595).
 This site gives you full access to everything